Registration Dossier

 - Executive summary:

-The chemical N-Methylethanolamine was vaporized and administered to approximately 15 pregnant rats in one to three concentrations for 7 hr/day on gestation days 7 to 15, and dams were sacrificed on day 20 of gestation.
+MMEA was vaporized and administered (near the saturation point) to 18 pregnant rats in one to three concentrations for 7 h/day on gestation days 7 to 15.
+The dams were sacrificed on day 20 of gestation.
 Fetuses were individually weighed, and two-thirds of them were fixed in Bouin's solution and examined for soft-tissue anomalies.
 The other one-third were fixed in alcohol, stained with Alizarin Red and examined for skeletal defects.
-As overall result for the substance N-Methylethanolamine it can be stated that neither maternal nor fetal toxicity effects can be concluded in this study.
+As overall result for the substance MMEA, neither maternal nor fetal toxicity effects were found.
+No teratogenicity was observed.
+The NOAECs were ≥ 460 mg/m³, the highest dose tested for both, dams and fetuses.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.